 What to see in Sequoia National Park is easy for us to answer since we just went on a road trip and stayed there this summer!
 Such a beautiful location.

-For this Sequoia road trip we also saw visited the following locations (you could too if you have a long period off)
+For this Sequoia road trip we also saw visited the following locations:

 - Zion National Park and the surrounding areas